 Although optional, a camera will record memorable experiences and beautiful scenes.
 Some crews select a crew photographer who takes shots for everyone.
-Digital photography can dramatically change your picture taking and sharing ability.
+Digital photography can dramatically change your picture taking and sharing ability and a dedicated camera can often yield better results than a cell phone camera.
 Cold weather or prolonged use can deplete camera batteries.
 Be sure to bring replacement batteries or a small lightweight solar charger.